rrelyea/covid-therapeutics/data/media/articles.md

 ### [Uncertainty for Biden’s Covid Plan After Aid Is Dropped From Spending Bill](https://www.nytimes.com/2022/03/09/us/politics/biden-pandemic-response-funding.html), nytimes.com, 2022-03-09, Sheryl Gay Stolberg and Madeleine Ngo

 ### [Vulnerable Americans are desperate to find this Covid-19 drug.
 Thousands of boxes are sitting around unused](https://www.cnn.com/2022/03/24/health/evusheld-unused), cnn.com, 2022-03-24, Elizabeth Cohen and Danielle Herman

+### [Opinion: There's a drug to protect the most vulnerable from Covid-19.
+Why is it so hard to get?](https://www.cnn.com/2022/04/13/opinions/evusheld-immunocompromised-covid-19-equity-relyea/index.html), cnn.com, 2022-04-13, Rob Relyea
+>  "But almost four months in, our health system has failed to execute its campaign to protect the vulnerable.
+The supply of Evusheld is short, patient outreach is poor and goals to protect the immunocompromised are not being set, measured or reached."